Martín Ojeda: 2025 season

 On 25 July, Ojeda surpassed Nani for the most goal contributions in a regular season, tied Facundo Torres for the most goal contributions in club history, and extended his consecutive goal contribution record to ten when he scored the final goal of a 3–1 win at Columbus Crew.
 His performance against Columbus Crew would see him named to the Team of the Matchday three days later.
 On 2 August, Ojeda scored his team's second goal and assisted on Marco Pašalić's final goal in a 3–1 win over Atlas in the Leagues Cup.
 Ojeda's goal and assist saw him surpass Facundo Torres' club record for the most goal contributions in a single season with 29 total.
 On 16 August, Ojeda provided an assist to Ramiro Enrique, tying Sebastian Giovinco for the second longest goal contribution streak in league history with 12, in a 3–1 win over Sporting Kansas City.
 On 20 September, Ojeda scored a brace in a 3–2 win over Nashville SC to reach 74 all-time goal contributions for the club across all competitions, surpassing the previous record set by Facundo Torres (72).
 Ojeda's performance would see him named to the Team of the Matchday for the sixth time in the season.
 In total, Ojeda scored 20 goals and made 13 assists for a total of 33 goal contributions across all competitions.
 After the conclusion of Ojeda's breakout season with Orlando City, the club exercised their contract option for the 2026 season.

+2026 season

+On 15 January 2026, Ojeda signed a new four-season contract with a team option through the 2029–30 season.
+On 22 April, after a difficult start to the season for the team, Ojeda scored a brace in a 4–1 win over Charlotte FC, which saw him named to the Team of the Matchday for the first time that season.
+The following month, Ojeda scored the second hat-trick of his career in a 4–3 comeback win against rivals Inter Miami on 2 May, which was only the third time in league history that a team had recovered from a 3–0 deficit to win; and as a result, he was named Player of the Matchday for the first time in his career for his performance against Inter Miami.